yw3576/Projects/README.md

 `I summarize my projects during my Ph.D.`

 ### Deep Reinforcement Learning (DRL) for Autonomous Vehicle (AV) Control
-Train a DRL agent with the DDPG algorithm in Python to control the AV's acceleration, potentially reducing traffic congestion.\\
+Train a DRL agent with the DDPG algorithm in Python to control the AV's acceleration, potentially reducing traffic congestion.\

 Codes are provided in
 `DRL/DRL.ipynb`

 ### Traffic Simulation for AVs in SUMO (Simulation of Urban MObility)
-`Test the AV with the trained controller in the traffic simulator SUMO, which is connected to Python via the TraCI API for data transfer, acquisition, and analysis.`
+Test the AV with the trained controller in the traffic simulator SUMO, which is connected to Python via the TraCI API for data transfer, acquisition, and analysis. \
+Codes are provide in
+`Traffic\control_test`

 ### Deep Learning for Object Recognition
 `Train deep neural networks using PyTorch and TensorFlow on various datasets (Imagenet, VGGFace2, GTSRB) and network architectures (Alexnet, DenseNet, ResNet).`